Charlie21-b/Bookshelf-Travelers-Charlie-Buxton/README.md

 # 📚 Bookshelf Travelers - Website

 Welcome to the official repository for my children's book website!
-This site is designed to introduce young readers and parents to the story of Barnaby the puppy and help them find where to buy the book.
+This site is designed to introduce young readers and parents to the story of Max and Brody and help them find where to buy the book.

 ## 🚀 Live Demo
 You can view the live, published website here: